-- 13. The functions and guidelines of UNDOF as well as its tasks remain as outlined in the Secretary-General's report of 27 November 1974 (S/11563, paras.
-8-10). - 14.
-UNDOF has continued, with the co-operation of the parties, to fulfil the tasks entrusted to it.
+12. The functions and guidelines of UNDOF as well as its tasks remain as outlined in the Secretary-General's report of 27 November 1974 (Official Records of the Security Council, Twenty-ninth Year, Supplement for October, November and December 1974, document S/11563, paras.
+8-10).

+13. UNDOF has continued, with the co-operation of the parties, to fulfil the tasks entrusted to it.
 This has been facilitated by the close contact maintained by the Force Commander and his staff with the military liaison staffs of Israel and the Syrian Arab Republic.